Israelbdr/Training-Python/README.md

 # Training-Python
-Just a little repository to study python
+Just a little repository to study python, using HackerRank exercises